TZstatsADS/ads-spring2024-project1-Tianyi327422/data/README.md

-# ADS Project 1: What made you happy today?
+# ADS Project 1: What Makes Women Happy?
 ### Data folder

-The data directory contains data used in the analysis.
-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+The "data" directory serves as a repository for the datasets utilized in the analysis and is considered immutable.
+Specifically, R scripts are strictly prohibited from modifying any of the files contained within this directory.
+The types of data stored here can vary from CSV files to databases, and the directory may be organized into subdirectories depending on the requirements of the project.